ray-project/enhancements/reps/2023-07-28-serve-grpc-proxy.md

 ### High Level Description
 - We will serve gRPC from the same actors that currently serve HTTP
 - User will create their own protobufs, service, and method
-- User start Serve's gRPC proxy with port and their protobuf service function
+- User will start Serve's gRPC proxy with port and their protobuf servicer functions
-- User can call gRPC services using user defined protobufs, and with metadata route path, application, request id, multiplexing model id, and method name
+- User will call gRPC services using user defined protobufs, and with metadata route path, application, request id, multiplexing model id, and method name
 - Client will receive user defined protobuf as response
 - Serve will also return request id back to the client with trailing metadata